 Why do I bring this up?
 Because what I'm seeing out there is that those that actually do this combination of especially WEM and GRID (specifically vGPU) are able to stack WAY more users per blade.
 So though there is a cost associated with vGPU the reality is that once again at scale as we are talking above… you could prevent the purchase of entire BLADES.
 That is huge.

-What has your impact been of Chrome in the Enterprise?
-Let me know with a comment, tweet or join me in our Facebook Group!
+What has your impact been of hosting Chrome in the Enterprise?
+Let me know with a comment, tweet or join me in our private (non-FB) community!